aditya-jaishankar/6.431x-The-science-and-uncertainty-of-data/course-notes.tex.md

 # 6.341x-The-science-and-uncertainty-of-data
 Course notes from 6.341x EdX course from MIT.

+## Unit 1: Probability models and axioms

-## Lecture 1: Probability models and axioms
+### Lecture 1: Probability models and axioms

 * The basic concept in probability is that of a *sample space*.